-Eleven percent of nests (12 nests) with 14 eggs were abandoned after one to 28 days of incubation (Table 2).
-Eggs of eight additional two-egg clutches failed to hatch and were abandoned after the other in each clutch hatched, and another four eggs in two clutches died hatching.
-Chick mortality was higher than usual this season with 46 chicks found dead of undetermined causes (30 percent of those hatched).
-This included the carcass of one chick found being scavenged by ants but it was not possible to determine whether they had contributed to cause of death or not.
+Forty-three percent of nests (45 nests) with 50 eggs were abandoned after one to 29 days of incubation (Table 2).
+Two additional nests with three eggs failed to hatch and were abandoned after prolonged incubation of 48 to 59 days.
+Eggs of two additional two-egg clutches failed to hatch and were abandoned after the other in each clutch hatched.
+Chick mortality was higher than usual this season with 16 chicks found dead of undetermined causes (27 percent of those hatched).

 Abandoned

 Post-term Non-

-Abandoned (Failed to Died Uncertain predation
+Abandoned (Failed to Uncertain predation

-Hatched Pre-term Hatch) Hatching Outcome Predation Mortality
+Hatched Pre-term Hatch) Outcome Predation Mortality

-Nests 85 12 8 2 2 10
+Nests 45 45 4 9 4

-Eggs 155 14 8 4 4 13
+Eggs 59 50 5 11 4

-Chicks 3-5 46
+Chicks 1 16

-Fledglings 4 0
+Fledglings 1 0

-Adults 0-1 0
+Adults 0-2 0

-The majority of chick mortality and nest abandonment occurred through June and early July when depredation and daily disturbances to the colony by predators were documented.
+The majority of chick mortality and nest abandonment occurred through July when depredation and daily disturbances to the colony by predators were documented.
 Some nest abandonment and chick mortality were possibly related to depredation of one or both adults.
 The high number of chick deaths also coincided with high mortality rates reported at other colonies (M. Post, B. Bonesteel, pers. comm.), and with examples of delayed chick growth (R.P., unpubl. data).
 Such mortality may be related to localized decreases in prey fish availability during this critical period of the season, possibly due to shifting currents or sea surface temperatures.
 However, without regular sampling of the appropriate size fish, such conclusions as to fluctuations in prey availability are only speculative.